-Activated PI3K delta syndrome, known as APDS (previously known as PASLI* Disease) is a rare primary immunodeficiency, first discovered in 2013.1-4 APDS is caused by genetic variants in either one of two genes known as PIK3CD or PIK3R1, which encode proteins that are vital to the normal development and function of immune cells.5,6
+APDS (previously known as PASLI* Disease) is a rare primary immunodeficiency that was first characterized in 2013.1-4 It is caused by genetic variants in either one of two identified genes known as PIK3CD or PIK3R1, which encode proteins that are vital to the normal development and function of immune cells.5-6

 *PASLI, p110 delta activating mutation causing senescent T cells, lymphadenopathy, and immunodeficiency.